Is Urinary Incontinence Curable?

 Urinary Incontinence Treatment

-The most effective treatment for urinary incontinence is a simple 30-minute procedure, called the mid-urethral sling.
+The most effective treatment for stress related urinary incontinence is a simple 30-minute procedure, called the mid-urethral sling.
 This procedure involves inserting a small, flexible sleeve into the mid-section of the urethra.
-The sleeve provides great support to the muscles surrounding the urethra, and in 80% of procedures, cures the patient of the incontinence.
+The sleeve provides great support to the muscles surrounding the urethra, and in 80% of procedures, cures the patient of the stress incontinence.

 Most importantly, you should know that in some cases, urinary incontinence is a symptom of a larger, more serious health related condition.
 The sooner you find out what you’re dealing with, the safer you’re going to be from future problems.
 Contact Northside Gynaecology today.